-Significant lifestyle shifts must take place to avoid worst impacts of climate change
+Significant lifestyle shifts required to avoid worst impacts of climate change

 12 April 2019

 A five-year study at The School of Psychology has revealed that in order to avoid the worst impacts of climate change, people must adopt a meaningful low-carbon lifestyle change rather than relying on fragmented ‘nudges’ from government and campaigners.

 The research, which was conducted as part of the CASPI (Low Carbon Lifestyles and Behavioural Spillover) project at Cardiff University, has spanned five years and 12 countries, and explores how to move beyond small-scale and piecemeal approaches to behaviour change.

 The report identified that key developments in carbon reduction, such as the phasing out of coal from the energy mix have happened mostly behind-the-scenes, and have required only limited public engagement.
 Whereas, many of the challenges that remain involve public support for more far-reaching policy shifts, and the active participation in low-carbon lifestyles.

 The research concludes that while there has been some evidence of limited shifts in behaviours, for example reusing plastic bags, low-carbon lifestyles are very far from being the norm.
 Many of the most significant behaviours in the carbon footprint of a typical British citizen - such as flying or eating red meat - show few signs of progress.
 With this is mind, five key, evidence-based recommendations are made to help policy-makers and campaigners implement a low-carbon lifestyle.